Scott Smitelli

 Everybody Imitates Hypnotoad

-All glory to the Hypnotoad!Anybody who follows Futurama with any degree of loyalty has undoubtedly seen the Hypnotoad at least once.
+HypnotoadAll glory to the Hypnotoad!
+Anybody who follows Futurama with any degree of loyalty has undoubtedly seen the Hypnotoad at least once.
 With a cold stare and an ominous hum, this creature can hypnotize almost any living thing to do its bidding.
 But you don’t need me to explain any of this.
 Read the Wikipedia article yourself.

 My real interest has always been in the sound effect:

-There’s not a lot of information about it available on the Internet.
+There’s not a lot of information about it available on the internet.
 In fact, most of what you’ll find is pure conjecture.
 But there are a few things I accept as fact based on the commentaries on the DVD sets (specifically, from “The Day the Earth Stood Stupid” and “Bender Should Not Be Allowed on TV”):

 There has also been a great deal of fan speculation about the origin of the sound.
 Some claim it’s the sound of the Millennium Falcon’s engines, slowed down and played in a loop.
-Others claim it came from an ancient video game called “Yar’s Revenge.”
-I personally disagree with the Millennium Falcon comparison, and I’ve never run across Yar’s Revenge, so I can’t comment on that one.
+Others claim it came from an ancient video game called Yar’s Revenge.
+I personally disagree with the Millennium Falcon comparison, and I don’t hear the sound in any videos I’ve found of Yar’s Revenge gameplay, so I’ll have to disagree with that one as well.

 In fact, I’m not even sure it’s something that would’ve shipped with an editing package.
 It’s actually a pretty obnoxious sound.
 If you were working on a deadline and slipped up on your editing workstation, I’m sure the last thing you’d want to hear is that sound blaring through your monitor speakers.
-Although it’s entirely possible that they’re mis-remembering the sound the editing machine made… It could very well have been playing Utopia Error.wav:
+Although it’s entirely possible that they’re misremembering the sound the editing machine made… It could very well have been playing Utopia Error.wav:

 There’s a slight bit of similarity.
 I could see how somebody could mix the two up in their memories.
-Although God help those editors if they were actually working on the type of Windows system that included that sound scheme…
+Although God help those editors if they were actually working on the type of Windows 9x-based system that included that sound scheme…

 Angry Machine, spectral view

-In this graph, a constant tone would appear as a horizontal line.
+In this graph, a constant tone would appear as a bright horizontal line.
 Likewise, a transient sound (like a hand clap) would appear as a vertical line.
 This graph really doesn’t show either of those properties.
 It’s more like pure noise.
 In fact, simple “white noise” would appear as a solid block of yellow.
-If you look closely, you’ll see some patterning and repetition along the X axis, which indicates that there is a bit of echo or reverb applied to the noise.
-Also, the fact that some frequency bands are brighter than others indicates that there is some equalization going on, undoubtedly to make it sound deeper.
+If you look closely, you’ll see some patterning and repetition along the horizontal (time) axis, which indicates that there is a bit of echo or reverb applied to the noise.
+Also, the fact that some frequency bands are brighter than others indicates that there is some filtering going on, undoubtedly to make it sound deeper.

 Angry Machine, frequency response